rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 )
 list(allowed())

-# specifying structures to exclude, default excluded
+# Specifying structures to exclude, default excluded
-# specify structures to exclude from a query.
+# Specify structures to exclude from a query.
 We could, for example,
-# exclude the results of the previous allowed query.
+# Exclude the results of the previous allowed query.
 excluded = StructMotifQuery(
     entry_id="2MNR",
     excluded_structures=list(allowed()),